ArsMedicaTech/fhir-mcp/README.md

 Handles REST and gRPC requests.

-Currently only implementing `GET` requests for what to me should be pretty obvious reasons when it comes to LLMs, and especially LLMs that are handling medical data.
+~~Currently only implementing `GET` requests for what to me should be pretty obvious reasons when it comes to LLMs, and especially LLMs that are handling medical data~~.

+Since this can be used for any FHIR enabled system, and since an MCP can be used without an LLM, I've added support for `POST` requests as well.

 ## MCP (Model Context Protocol)